tldr-pages/tldr/pages/common/npm-token.md

 `npm token create`

-- List all tokens associated with your account:
+- List all tokens associated with an account:

 `npm token list`